 Inspectors will seek to identify what is common across subjects and what is different.
 They will be interested in how the school is implementing the curriculum and how that contributes to the quality of education.

-Inspectors also use evidence from deep dives to form judgements about personal development, behaviour and attitudes and leadership and management.
+While deep dives focus on the curriculum, inspectors also use evidence from deep dives to form judgements about personal development, behaviour and attitudes and leadership and management.

 What expectations will inspectors have of subject or curriculum leads?

 Inspectors will want to speak to the person who is responsible for organising the content and sequencing of the curriculum subject that they are focusing on.
-This may mean that inspectors should speak to a senior leader rather than the person nominated as the subject lead.

 Expectations of a curriculum or subject lead in a large secondary school will be different from those in primary schools and/or small schools.
 Ofsted says that inspectors need to be mindful of individual circumstances and context.
 However, inspectors will expect a subject lead to have an overview of that subject across the school.
 In the case of primary schools, this would be from early years through to Year 6.